ankumar/architecture/Patterns/Workflows.md

-**Microservices** - A distributed architecture, **"Always keep in mind that you create a highly distributed system with all its disadvantages"**
+**Microservices** - A distributed architecture, **"Always keep in mind that you create a highly distributed system with all its disadvantages."**

 * https://github.com/aws-samples/aws-step-functions-long-lived-transactions
 * https://www.temporal.io/